gearglow/ReptiliaWithATwist/The List.md

 "Wait, what?
 You know occlumency already?"
 Hermione gasped.

 "Enough.
 A bit of legilimency too," Luna said.
-"Mum taught me a bit when my magic first started to show; it's useful for dueling, so she was quite good at it."
+"Mum taught me a bit when my magic first started to show; it's useful for dueling, so she was quite good at it.
+It's helpful for learning faster, too."

 "It is, at that," Elysia agreed.
 "But fully-developed mind magic is more than just occlumency and legilimency.
 Everyone join hands, and Luna, cast legilimency on me."